Research Areas

 Learning About Others Across Development

-We are researching how people learn about others (social learning) and whether this learning differs from learning non-social information, such as learning about object features.
+We are researching how people learn about others (social learning).
+We are also investigating if this learning differs from learning non-social information.

 An example of social learning involves thinking about other people’s preferences.

 For example: what information would we use to predict whether someone you don’t know likes ice skating?
 Are we relying on our own preferences or on aggregated knowledge about similar others?
-Once we find out how much a person likes ice skating, how do we update our impression about them and generalize to other other similar information?
+Once we find out how much a person likes ice skating, we generalize to other similar information.
+Also, we investigate how social learning is implemented in the brain.

 We can generalize this framework to investigate non-social learning.
 Instead of preferences, participants learn about item-features through similar trial-by-trial updating.
 We are investigating how existing knowledge representations (like categorizing objects, for instance) are shifted by learning about specific item-features (e.g., how colorful objects are).

-Can social learning predict people’s social functioning in real life as well as help us develop treatment outcomes for people with social deficits?
+Can social learning in interactive games predict people’s social functioning in real life?
+Can it also help us develop treatment outcomes for people with social deficits?

-The long-term goal of this research is to use this neurocognitive approach to inform, refine, and individualize the diagnosis, education, and treatment of youth with neurodevelopmental disorders.
+The long-term goal of this research is to use this neurocognitive approach to inform the diagnosis of youth and adults with neurodevelopmental disorders.
+It aims to refine and individualize education and interventions.